oliverjam/learn-react/05-transform-the-form/README.md

    Hint (you can click me)
    </summary>

-Here are helper functios to do the temperature conversion:
+Here are helper functions to do the temperature conversion:

 ```js
 const celsiusToFahrenheit = c => Math.round((c * 9) / 5 + 32);